The best way to replace missing teeth!

 - Once the implant bonds with the jawbone, a small connector – called an abutment – is placed on top of the dental implant to connect the implant to the replacement tooth or teeth.

-Why should I choose Dr. Natalie Jackson for my dental implants?
+Should I choose Dr. Jackson for my implants?

 Begin with the end in mind